 Working appliances can be donated to Goodwill.
 Appliances that have outlived their usefulness can be brought to the transfer station for recycling.
-For curbside service, call JRM to prepay (978-536-2500) and schedule a pickup.
+For curbside service, call Republic Services to prepay (781-289-0500) and schedule a pickup.

 Rechargeable, vehicle and household batteries can be recycled at the transfer station.
 Tedford's Hardware, Best Buy and Staples also take rechargeable batteries for recycling.
 Button-cell batteries (watches, hearing aids, remote car starters, etc.) may contain Mercury and are collected at Town Hall at the Treasurer's office, the Department of Public Works office and the Council on Aging.

 Clean paper berry boxes (no fruit!) can be placed in the recycling bin.

 Boat Shrink Wrap

 Bring rolled or folded clean wrap to the transfer station from March 1st to August 31st.

 Book donations can be placed in the More Than Words bin at the transfer station.
 The Ipswich Public Library will accept small donations of newer books that can be resold.